Cryptkeeper/liblorproto/README.md

 _While not visible in the graph, `lor_brightness_curve_xlights` will explicitly use a brightness of 0% and 100% at the normalized brightness inputs of 0 and 1 respectively._

 ### Custom Brightness Curves
-Any brightness curve may be implemented assuming it adheres to the `lor_brightness_curve_t` function signature: `lor_brightness_t (*lor_brightness_curve_t)(float normal)`
+Any brightness curve may be implemented assuming it adheres to the `lor_brightness_curve_t` function signature:
+`lor_brightness_t (*lor_brightness_curve_t)(float normal)`

 Each brightness curve is designed to return a `lor_brightness_t` object representing the LOR protocol equivalent value of the normalized input, as adapted by the curve.
 Several consts have been defined within `protocol.h` to avoid using magic numbers in your implementations.
 See [`brightness_curve.c`](brightness_curve.c) for implementation examples.

-## Compatability
+## Compatibility
 liblightorama is implemented following [this documentation](https://github.com/Cryptkeeper/lightorama-protocol), which was built through reverse engineering efforts.
-As such, liblightorama has limited compatability testing and may not work with your hardware.
+As such, liblightorama has limited compatibility testing and may not work with your hardware.
 The current library functionality offerings have been tested with the `LOR1602Wg3` & `CTB16PCg3` hardware models.

 ## License
 See [LICENSE](LICENSE).